 1. Drill a hole (or use an existing hole, door, or window) to run the twisted neutral wire from the transmitter to the outside of the building.
 You will need a drill bit appropriate for the type of wall you're going through and approximately 10-15" long.

-In this illustration we have drilled through siding into a garge and we're now ready to feed the twisted wire through to reach the transmitter installed on the wall inside.
+In this illustration, we have drilled through siding into a garage and we're now ready to feed the twisted wire through to reach the transmitter installed on the wall inside.

 In this illustration we have drilled a hole through the foundation wall of a basement.
 We will now push the twisted wire through the hole feeding enough wire through to reach the transmitter with plenty of extra in case we need to adjust.